zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 Unfortunately, that popularity has played a significant role in [San Diego’s housing shortage](https://www.sandiegouniontribune.com/news/politics/story/2021-07-15/general-plan) and steep cost of living.
 This cost of living is evident in both the rental, as well as the real estate markets.
 In 2021, average rent for a 1 bedroom apartment in San Diego rose 11% compared to 2020, while a 2 bedroom apartment saw average rents jump 17%.
 The median home price in San Diego County [climbed by nearly 28% in 2021](https://www.noradarealestate.com/blog/san-diego-real-estate-market/).

 With the housing shortage leading to increased prices and fewer options, several city building ordinances are being changed to incentivize residential development.
-Some of these incentive are affordable housing density bonuses, reduced parking requirements and waived fees for accessory dwelling units, also known as granny flats.
+Some of these incentive include affordable housing density bonuses, reduced or eliminated parking requirements, and waived usage fees for accessory dwelling units, also known as granny flats.

 **Potential Rental Income**

-Since there is a shortage of homes on the market in San Diego and prices continue to increase, adding an ADU to your existing property as a rental unit can be a great investment - if it’s done thoughtfully and properly.
+Since there is a shortage of homes on the market in San Diego and prices continue to increase, adding an ADU to your existing property as a rental unit can be a great investment if it’s done thoughtfully, professionally, and cost effectively.

+At Murray Lampert, we believe that building ADUs or JADUs from the ground up will provide more value and higher rental returns than modular units or tiny homes.
+We've also found that pre-approved plans rarely work for most properties and have fail to result in significant cost savings for homeowners.

 Building a granny flat or ADU is a [smart investment](https://maxablespace.com/is-a-granny-flat-a-good-investment/) if:

 * You plan to own the home long-term and can rent it for many years.
 * You already own the land since the rent to cost ratio is very favorable.
 * You have home equity or access to capital to build or make improvements.
 * Building a granny flat is a good lifestyle fit.

+In the past, regulations prevented homeowners from offering accessory dwelling units as vacation rentals.
+However, as of October 3, 2022, Short-Term Residential Occupancy licenses are available through the City Treasurer, which enable ADU vacation rentals in San Diego.

-While current regulations prevent homeowners from offering accessory dwelling units as vacation rentals (ADUs have a minimum 30-day lease), short and long-term renting is definitely an option.
-A 500-square-foot ADU in San Diego can generally earn between [$1,350 - $1,800 per month in rental income](https://www.hausable.com/city/san-diego-ca-562174).
+Depending on the area, a 500-square-foot ADU in San Diego can generally earn a minimum of **$1,500 - $2,000 per month** in rental income.
 That’s money that can be used to pay down your mortgage, cover utilities and other household expenses, save for retirement, or spend on a vacation.

 **Additional Space for Family and Friends**

 Hosting out-of-town relatives, taking in aging parents, or welcoming college-aged children back home are all cases in which homeowners will definitely require more space.
-An in-law suite provides a comfortable, separate space for visitors, family, or tenants.
-Better yet, your backyard is closer, cheaper, and more familiar than a hotel or Airbnb across town.
+An in-law suite provides a comfortable, separate space for visitors, family, or tenants, and can be a much better (and cheaper) option for housing aging loved ones compared to retirement living facilities.

 **Homeowner-friendly Updates**

 San Diego continues to make significant changes that impact homeowners seeking to construct accessory dwelling units - many of them in positive ways.
 Some of those updates included:

 1. **New Resources** - City officials provide pre-approved ADU flat designs and instruction manuals to speed up construction.
 2. **Wide-Ranging Fees** - Location and granny flat type impacts fee costs.
-The fees range from $4,800 to over $80,000.
+In the past, fees range anywhere from $4,800 to over $80,000.
 The City of San Diego passed a waiver of development and impact fees, which saves local residents $17,000 on average.
-3. **Fee Waivers** - Encinitas homeowners who are building in-law suites up to 1,200 sq. ft can save approximately $3,500 in waived fees.
+3. **Fee Waivers** - Homeowners who are building in-law suites up to 1,200 sq. ft can save significantly in the form of waived usage fees for ADUs.
-4. **Expanded ADU Size** - In-law suites may be 1,200 sq. ft or 50% of the primary home’s size, whichever is less.
+4. **Expanded ADU Size** - In-law suites may be up to 1,200 sq. ft in San Diego, with some areas allowing for 1,200 sq. ft or 50% of the primary home’s size, whichever is less.
 This is up from 700 sq. ft.
-For example, if an existing house is 3,000 sq. ft, the attachment it can’t exceed 1,200 sq. ft in size.
+For example, if an existing house is 3,000 sq. ft, the attachment cannot exceed 1,200 sq. ft in size.
 5. **Vacation Rentals** - In some cases, short term vacation rentals - Air BNB’s are allowed.
 San Diego has a limited number of licenses obtainable through the City Treasurer.
 Check your local municipality for more information.

 ### Planning, Designing, and Building an ADU in San Diego